Signed in as:

 Sources:

-Why can't “Buckhead City” form its own Independent School District?
+Why can't the hypothetical City of Buckhead City form its own Independent School District?

 While APS was grandfathered into the current schools governance structure, the Constitution explicitly states that “No independent school system shall hereafter be established” after 1983.
-Thus, a “Buckhead City” could not form its own independent school district.
+Thus, a “City of Buckhead City” could not form its own independent school district.

-Can the Law be Changed to Allow "Buckhead City" to Establish its own School System?
+Can the Law be Changed to Allow a "City of Buckhead City" to Establish its own School System?

 Changing the law would be virtually impossible.
 This is because the state's Constitution grants “[a]uthority … to county and area boards of education to establish and maintain public schools within their limits.”
 Changing this would require amending the Georgia Constitution which requires a 2/3 majority vote in both houses of the General Assembly and ratification by a majority of all Georgia voters.
 Such a change would create chaos for public school systems statewide and is therefore unlikely to pass the General Assembly.
-As a practical matter, no such amendment has been written or proposed, meaning that even if such an amendment were politically feasible, the very earliest that it could appear on a ballot would be 2024, long after "Buckhead City's" proposed start-up date of March 2023.
+As a practical matter, no such amendment has been written or proposed, meaning that even if such an amendment were politically feasible, it's timetable for implementation would live Buckhead students in a state of transitional chaos.

 Sources:

-How can "Buckhead City" Supporters Continue to say That our Kids Will Remain in APS?
+How can "City of Buckhead City" Supporters Continue to say That our Kids Will Remain in APS?

+Their supporters also continue to cite Ga.
+L. 1950 as law, but in reality it is an outdated constitutional procedure that the Georgia Legislature permanently disallowed in 1983 called a "local amendment."
 Moreover, that local amendment only addressed what would happen if the Atlanta city limits were to expand, but is silent on where students are educated if the city limits shrink.
 The silence does not leave room for ambiguity or negotiation.
+The fact remains that 1983 Constitution unambiguously grants local authority to educate, to the county school system.
+And, if there was a conflict between the 1950 local amendment and the 1983 Constitution, the Constitution would prevail.

 Sources:

-Can "Buckhead City" Create an Intergovernmental Agreement with APS to Keep Students in their Schools?
+Can a "City of Buckhead City" Create an Intergovernmental Agreement with APS to Keep Students in their Schools?

 No. An intergovernmental agreement (IGA) would not be valid or constitutional because under the very limited circumstances that the Georgia Constitution allows them to happen, both parties must be legally allowed to provide the services being negotiated.
-Specifically, since "Buckhead City" wouldn't have the legal right to educate anyone, they also wouldn't have the legal right to negotiate or insist that another entity (APS) educate their students.
+Specifically, since a "City of Buckhead City" wouldn't have the legal right to educate anyone, they also wouldn't have the legal right to negotiate or insist that another entity (APS) educate their students.

 It is no secret that a significant amount of money is at stake with the possibility of Buckhead de-annexing.
-Just as "Buckhead City" supporters claim that APS will be desperate to keep Buckhead’s tax base, Fulton County will want that money as well.
+Just as "City of Buckhead City" supporters claim that APS will be desperate to keep Buckhead’s tax base, Fulton County will want that money as well.
 Further, Fulton County Public Schools would be the only entity with the legal right to negotiate an IGA with APS, but it seems unlikely that they would, as they are actually constitutionally entitled to claim the tax money.

 Sources: